 The Swiss "sky captains" at this time were drinking their morning coffee, watching on the television screens the incredible adventures of the Ethiopian "Boeing" in the airspace of their country.
 None of the 26 multipurpose F / A-18C “Hornet” and X-NUMX Fighter F-42E “Tiger II” Swiss Air Force took off that morning.

-The airbase gates are locked for the whole night, the flight-technical staff is leaving for homes - the Swiss military aviation operates exactly from 8 in the morning until 17 in the afternoon, with an obligatory hour and a half lunch break.
-The reason for this decision - a banal savings in peacetime.
+The gates of the airbases are locked all night, the flight crew goes home - Swiss combat aviation works exactly from 8 a.m. to 17 p.m., with an obligatory one and a half hour lunch break.
+The reason for this decision is banal cost savings in peacetime.

 From dusk to dawn, the Swiss skies are guarded by the air forces of neighboring countries - Germany, Italy and France, with which the relevant treaties have been concluded.